-Our 2020 Practice Leadership Summit (PLS) was held January 23-25 in Las Vegas, Nevada, and the entire event was themed around RP’s practice value of excellence.
+Radiology Partners (RP) held its 2020 Practice Leadership Summit (PLS) January 23-25 in Las Vegas, Nevada, and the entire event was themed around RP’s practice value of excellence.
 Before RP physicians and teammates convened at PLS, we sat down with RP CEO Rich Whitney to hear his perspective on excellence and why the pursuit matters.

 Excellence is difficult to define.
 What does excellence mean to you?